 Choosing the right e-bike model for your type of riding will ensure that you are most pleased with your e-biking experience from day one.
 Spend a few moments understanding your own needs and select type of e-bike that will be right for your anticipated routes and uses.

-You may also want to take a look at this post to help you choose an e-bike for city trips.
+Read also: You may also want to take a look at this article to help you choose an e-bike for city trips.

-And, certainly, do not miss this post to help you pick the right e-bike for cross-country rides.
+Read also: And, certainly, do not miss this article to help you pick the right e-bike for cross-country rides.